CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 those two entities based on the provided email address and merge them into one single object: a person.

-Information inside person object always is the most recent information that was received by MarketingSuite.
+Information inside the person object is always the most recent information that was received by MarketingSuite.
 When new data is synchronized with Marketing Suite changes to person object are automatically applied.
+Outdated information will be discarded.

 ## Persons, guests and customers